wp-cli/handbook/_posts/2016-02-04-restful-wp-cli-update-2.md

 * Auto-discovering endpoints from any WordPress site running WordPress 4.4 or higher.
 * Registering WP-CLI commands for the endpoints it understands.

+**Warning:** This project is at a very early stage.
+Treat it as an experiment, and understand that breaking changes will be made without warning.
+The sky may also fall on your head.

 For example:

     $ wp rest